johncwelch/swiffleScript/README.md

 # swiffleScript
-Defining a replcaement for AppleScript
+Defining a replacement for AppleScript